Hardware and Software Platform Inference: Methodology

 \subsection{HSPI-BI: HSPI with Border Inputs}

 We reintroduce the concept of boundary samples with the name \textit{border inputs}.
-As explained by Schl\"{o}gl et al. these are specially crafted inputs that are at the decision boundary between two or more output classes of a model~\citep{schloegl2023}.
-Similarly to Schl\"{o}gl et al. we find that the idea of border inputs is similar to the idea of adversarial examples and we also modify PGD to create border inputs but formulate our loss function differently.
+As explained by Schl\"{o}gl et al. these are specially crafted inputs that are at the decision boundary between two or more output classes of a model~\yrcite{schloegl2023}.
+The idea of border inputs is similar to the idea of adversarial examples and we also modify PGD to create border inputs, however, formulate our loss function differently.